 Any idea what it is you are looking at?
 Hint: There are usually four of them, one in each corner of a field.

 ANSWER: This is a watchtower.
-At night hired workers will mouth these towers, protecting the fields from wild elephants and wild boars, both of which can devastate a crop in a couple of hours.
+At night hired workers will mount these towers, protecting the fields from wild elephants and wild boars, both of which can devastate a crop in a couple of hours.
 The men will sing all night long, chant Buddhist prayers and otherwise keep themselves awake.
 With approximately 6,000 wild elephants, Sri Lankans appear to live in peaceful co-existence with their wild animal brethren.